(Click on the residency name for more information)

 Internships: We are accepting applications for three 3-month internships in 2022.
 Deadline December 10th, 2021.

 A list of previous artists-in-residence can be found here.

 Ladder Micro-Residency: Four artists of different disciplines stay at Greywood Arts for four days (3 nights).
 Each participant will create new work based on what the artist preceding them has made.
 Next Ladder Residency TBA.

 Artist in the Community Residency: An opportunity for artists who find community interaction integral to their practice.
+Currently by invitation.

 Woodland Residency: Supports the practice of invited artists to work in connections with Glenbower Wood and the local community.
+Currently by invitation.

 Workshops & Retreats: Our studios are available to host workshops requiring on-site accommodation.
 We can host teachers leading art, yoga, pilates, and music retreats.
 Contact us to discuss.